Install Storage Helper from the AppExchange:

 - Enter the email address(es) to send the notification to.

-- If you have purchased storage at a discounted rate, select the Salesforce Data Storage is Purchased at a Discount flag and then enter your cost per 500MB for accurate savings calculation.
+- If you have purchased storage at a discounted rate, select the Salesforce Data Storage is Purchased at a Discount flag and then enter your cost per 500MB/YR for accurate savings calculation.

 Select Storage Helper Run Mode.